devaholics/example-spring-boot-testcontainers/README.md

 - Register dynamic properties for non-standard services (Mailpit) at runtime.
 - Keep your local machine clean — only a named volume for database-data is left when the app is stopped.

+## Talk
+- This repository was showcased during the "Reducing Friction with Testcontainers" talk by [Philipp Sommersguter](https://www.linkedin.com/in/philipp-sommersguter/), presented on behalf of [Devaholics](https://devaholics.io/) at the [Java User Group Graz](https://www.meetup.com/java-user-group-graz/) Revival Meetup.
+- **Slides** can be found [here](./slides).
+While the code in this repository is constantly evolving, the slides represent the state of this repository as of 03.12.2025.

 ## Prerequisites

 - Docker (or a compatible container runtime) must be installed before running the project.